 The memory foam is infused with gel.
 And there’s an interesting reason for that.
 It helps to regulate the temperature of the bed and, therefore, the temperature of your dog when they’re using it.
 This is great because it allows your dog to feel a little cooler on the bed during the summer months and a little warmer in the winter.

 Frisco Cuddler Orthopedic Dog Bed

-In contrast to the previous option, the Frisco Cuddler dog bed has a design that is sure to impress.
+In contrast to the previous option, the Frisco Cuddler dog bed has a sure to impress design.
 It features a modern design with a nice yet understated print pattern.
 It certainly won’t look out of place in a modern home, and that’s always a nice bonus when choosing a bed for your dog.
-There’s a foam core but the top of the bed uses a softer polyester material to fill it.
-It’s certainly very comfortable but might not offer the kind of even support some owners are looking for.
+There’s a foam core, but the top of the bed uses a softer polyester material to fill it.
+It’s certainly very comfortable but might not offer the even support some owners are looking for.

-It’s still a very sturdy bed and it provides a level of comfort that you can be happy with.
-The sides are pretty strong and offer extra support but they’re also soft, so you won’t need to be concerned about your dog hurting themselves on the sides when getting in and out of the bed.
+It’s still a very sturdy bed, and it provides a level of comfort that you can be happy with.
+The sides are pretty strong.
+And they offer extra support, but they’re also soft, so you won’t need to worry about your dog hurting themselves on the sides when getting in and out of bed.

 Each of the dog beds we’ve discussed here will be great for your dog with arthritis.
 Now it’s time to weigh up the options and decide which one is best for your dog.
 They’re the best dog beds for arthritis on the market right now, so make the most of what’s out there.
 After all, it’s your dog that will benefit most of all!